LauraAubin/Xylophone-react/README.md

 **colors**

+- Pass in a custom color in the form of a hex code or named value.
 - `colors` will use the last element to paint all *remaining* keys.
 For example, the following will paint the first key pink, and all remaining keys teal:

 ```js